 Entering the third trimester is like nearing the finish line of a profound and transformative journey.
 It’s a period marked by rapid growth, both for you and your baby, and a sense of anticipation as you prepare for the upcoming childbirth.

-In these final weeks, the movements of your baby become more pronounced, providing you with a tangible connection to the life developing within.
+In these final weeks, your baby’s movements become more pronounced, providing you with a tangible connection to the life developing within.
 You might also experience Braxton Hicks contractions, often referred to as “practice contractions.”
-These contractions, while not yet signalling the onset of labour, serve as rehearsals, helping your body prepare for the main event – childbirth.
+These contractions, while not yet signalling the onset of labour, serve as rehearsals, helping your body prepare for the main event, childbirth.

 As your baby approaches their birth size, the physical demands on your body increase.
 Swelling, back pain, and sleep disturbances become common companions during this phase.
 Frequent bathroom visits and persistent heartburn are also frequent guests on this journey.
 While these discomforts can be challenging to endure, they are undeniable signs that the moment of meeting your baby is drawing near.
 The physical trials of the third trimester are a testament to your strength and resilience as you prepare to welcome your little one into the world.